freealise/fretboard/README.md

 3d automation paths for 5.1 sound in sequencer with phi/theta by wind mouse velocity / wheel / touch / keyboard sent by midi to any compliant multitracker (https://github.com/freealise/freealise/blob/main/pannernode.htm)
 pull tabs and chords from Ultimate Guitar or elsewhere and average versions with AI ?
 links to ebooks (https://developers.google.com/books/docs/viewer/examples) and folk song archives with lyrics and notation
-clothes pegs on tuners for indication
+clothes pegs on pin tuners for indication
 bamboo wood sources
 polyphonic apache fiddle ?

+### Variant:
+ends of strings go through a tube at the bottom like cello end pin, with pedals for each string (aligned to both sides of feet and knees)

 ### Alternatives:
 #### wind